oracle-livelabs/converged/obaas/deploy-cloudbank/deploy-cloudbank.md

 1. Clone the source repository

-	Create a local clone of the CloudBank source repository using this command. **NOTE** If you did Lab three (Build the Account Microservice) you can skip this step as you already have the source code.
+	Create a local clone of the CloudBank source repository using this command. **NOTE** If you did Lab three (Build the Account Microservice) you can skip this step as you already have the source code on your local machine.

     ```shell
     $ <copy>git clone TODO:TODO</copy>